Copyright © 2011-2013 ForgeRock AS

 Embedded (using ForgeRock OpenDJ for the data store)

 When using the embedded configuration store for CTS or configuration, you must deploy OpenAM on a local file system and not on an NFS-mounted file system.

 ForgeRock recommends updating to the latest stable release.

 External Oracle Directory Server Enterprise Edition data store, version 6.3 or later

 This release of OpenAM works with the following user profile data stores.

-Microsoft Active Directory (tested by ForgeRock on Windows Server 2008 R2)
+Microsoft Active Directory (tested by ForgeRock on Windows Server 2008 R2 and 2012)

 IBM Tivoli Directory Server 6.3

 Oracle Directory Server Enterprise Edition, version 6.3 or later